Vethanis/image_decompiler/README.md

 ## __Running:__

 * cd bin
-* ./main -image=example.png -brush=stardust.png -maxPrimitives=3000 -framesPerPrimitive=500 -primAlpha=0.75 -secondsPerScreenshot=180
+* ./main

+Optional arguments:

+  The source image to attempt to reproduce

+  -image=example.png

+  The image to use as each primitive

+  -brush=stardust.png

+  The maximum number of primitives

+  -maxPrimitives=3000

+  Number of simulation steps between adding a new primitive

+  -framesPerPrimitive=500

+  The opacity of each primitive

+  -primAlpha=0.75

+  Seconds between each screenshot being taken

+  -secondsPerScreenshot=180

 ## Highlights